Sobeston/zig.guide/chapter-5.md

 description: "Chapter 5 - Learn about how the ziglang's async works"
 ---

-Warning: The current version of the compiler does not yet support async
+Warning: The Zig compiler's async support regressed while self hosting, and is not available in 0.11.
+This is due to change in 0.12.

 # Async